rkotze/rkotze.github.io/_posts/2018-05-30-testing-react-components-with-jest.md

 ## A quick reflection

 When React was in it's `0.x` versions it was a real struggle to test your components.
 Lots of ideas and opinions but no clear test setup.
 One way was to render a component into a headless browser or an emulated DOM environment using the now deprecated method `React.render(<MyApp />, document.body)`.
 Then find the component in the DOM `dom = React.findDOMNode(component)`.
+Rendering a component to the DOM meant you had to wait until the lifecycle events where completed before querying for it.

 I worked on a React project where we decided to use JSDOM v3.x and this had some [painful setup](https://github.com/jsdom/jsdom/tree/3.x#contextify){:target="\_blank"} especially using a Windows OS.
 Having to install Python 2.7 and Visual Studios Express to compile native modules for your machine.
 All this to run tests locally but eventually, it would run _fairly_ consistently.
-Setting up a CI pipeline also had its challenges.
+Setting up a CI pipeline also had similar challenges.

 I'm glad a lot of effort from the JavaScript community has gone into improving JSDOM.
 Now it has become the default DOM environment to test your React app in.
 It is as simple as `npm i jsdom -D` and with a little setup, it works.

 ## The debate of how to test your component